za/tango_with_django_book/17/chapters/test.rst

 Exercises
 ---------

-* Add tests the other models.
+* Lets say that we want to extend the ``Page`` to include two additional fields, ``last_visit`` and ``first_visit`` which will be of type ``timedate``.
+	* Update the model to include these two fields
+	* Update the add page functionality, and the goto functionality.
+	* Add in a test to ensure the last visit or first visit is not in the future
+	* Add in a test to ensure that the last visit equal to or after the first visit.
-* Undertake  `Part Five of the official Django Tutorial  <https://docs.djangoproject.com/en/1.7/intro/tutorial05/>`_ to learn about automated testing.
+	* Run through  `Part Five of the official Django Tutorial  <https://docs.djangoproject.com/en/1.7/intro/tutorial05/>`_ to help develop these tests.

 * Check out the `tutorial on test driven development by Harry Percival <http://www.tdd-django-tutorial.com>`_.